 Have your inventory sorted out and linked with the exact offering you are showing on your website.
 This helps to streamline all back-office processes in your store and avoid those awkward situations where you have accidentally sold something you don't have in stock.

 Hope you enjoyed the read.
 Next, give an eye to your website and product descriptions in particular.
-Do you find anything that could be optimised?
+Do you find anything that could be optimized?